janosdebugs/demo-container-runtime/demo/namespaces/mount/README.md

 This directory contains a sample application to demonstrate how mount namespaces work.

+## Warning

+THIS CODE IS INTENDED FOR DEMONSTRATION PURPOSES ONLY AND IS NOT SUITABLE FOR A PRODUCTION ENVIRONMENT!

 ## Recommended reading

 - [Under the hood of Docker](https://pasztor.at/blog/under-the-hood-of-docker)